Mucus: Clinical significance

 In general, nasal mucus is clear and thin, serving to filter air during inhalation.
 During times of infection, mucus can change color to yellow or green either as a result of trapped bacteria or due to the body's reaction to viral infection.
+For example, Staphylococcus aureus infection may turn the mucus yellow.
 The green color of mucus comes from the heme group in the iron-containing enzyme myeloperoxidase secreted by white blood cells as a cytotoxic defense during a respiratory burst.

 In the case of bacterial infection, the bacterium becomes trapped in already-clogged sinuses, breeding in the moist, nutrient-rich environment.
-Sinusitis is an uncomfortable condition which may include congestion of mucus.
+Sinusitis is an uncomfortable condition that may include congestion of mucus.
 A bacterial infection in sinusitis will cause discolored mucus and would respond to antibiotic treatment; viral infections typically resolve without treatment.
 Almost all sinusitis infections are viral and antibiotics are ineffective and not recommended for treating typical cases.

 In the case of a viral infection such as cold or flu, the first stage and also the last stage of the infection cause the production of a clear, thin mucus in the nose or back of the throat.
 As the body begins to react to the virus (generally one to three days), mucus thickens and may turn yellow or green.
-Viral infections cannot be treated with antibiotics, and are a major avenue for their misuse.
-Treatment is generally symptom-based; often it is sufficient to allow the immune system to fight off the virus over time.

 Obstructive lung diseases often result from impaired mucociliary clearance that can be associated with mucus hypersecretion, and these are sometimes referred to as mucoobstructive lung diseases.
 Techniques of airway clearance therapy can help to clear secretions, maintain respiratory health, and prevent inflammation in the airways.

 A unique umbilical cord lining epithelial stem cell expresses MUC1, termed (CLEC-muc).
 This has been shown to have good potential in the regeneration of the cornea.